cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 This combined risk to AE security is included in the definition of AEA, which bounds the overall risk of attack on the AEAD.
-This document decomposes AEA into CA and IA as a way to help set specific limits on different types of usage;
+This document decomposes AEA into CA and IA as a way to help set specific limits on different types of usage.
-AE security depends on retaining both confidentiality and integrity.
+AE security depends on retaining both confidentiality and integrity, and SHOULD be the default basis for setting limits.

 # Calculating Limits